 In determining point-in-time default probabilities, macroeconomic projections issued, for example, by the ECB, other central banks and economic research institutions in relation to the unemployment rate and the gross domestic product are used.
-Only the forecast for the year 2022 is used for transactions included in Stage 1 allowances.
-The forecasts until the year 2025 are used for transactions of Stage 2 allowances.
-As from 2026, a model for convergence to the long-term average will be applied.
+Only the forecast for the year 2023 is used for transactions included in Stage 1 allowances.
+The forecasts until the year 2026 are used for transactions of Stage 2 allowances.
+As from 2027, a model for convergence to the long-term average will be applied.

-pbb Group has established a limited adjustment of expected credit losses in form of a management overlay as at 31 December 2021 in order to properly reflect the prevailing risk situation of clients during the COVID-19 pandemic.
+pbb Group has established a limited adjustment of expected credit losses in form of a management overlay as at 31 December 2022 in order to properly reflect the prevailing risk situation of financing office real estate.
 The management overlay is described in detail in the Note "Financial assets at amortised cost after credit loss allowances (including claims from finance lease agreements)".